 Option #1: Using Your Keyboard to Rotate Chromebook Screen

-Right off the bat, you don’t have to wander anywhere else other than your Chromebook’s trusty keyboard if you’re set out to rotate your device’s screen, but if you must, the second method after this one has you covered.
+Right off the bat, you don’t have to wander anywhere other than your Chromebook’s trusty keyboard if you’re set out to rotate your device’s screen, but if you must, the second method after this one has you covered.
 A specific key combination makes it possible to optimize your screen orientation; however, you like.

-So, all you have to do is press and hold the key combination of “CTRL + Shift + Refresh.”
+So, all you have to do is press and hold the key shortcut of “CTRL + Shift + Refresh.”
 The former is the third key from the left on the top-most row of your keyboard.
 Upon successful input, the screen will rotate at an angle of 90°.
 If you want to orient your screen at other angles than that, such as 180°, or even 270°, which shifts the screen totally to the right, you’ll have to input that key combination one or two more times, respectively.

 That’s the first method out of the way!
 Let’s get on to another way of rotating your screen.
 It might seem a bit longer, but rest assured, it has a rewarding benefit to it that the keyboard method does not.
 Please continue reading to find out what it is.